adrelanos/vpn-firewall/README.md

 * Run the VPN software as unprivileged user.
 For OpenVPN see [OpenVPN wiki UnprivilegedUser](https://community.openvpn.net/openvpn/wiki/ UnprivilegedUser).
+* Install (Open)VPN.
 * Configure (Open)VPN.
 * Autostart (Open)VPN.
+* Anything else not mentoined above in "What does it do".

 # How to Use
 1) Get the firewall script and install it.